Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Family violence and domestic abuse charges are taken very seriously in Georgia, and the crimes attract more punishment than usual if the people involved have a prior or ongoing personal relationship.

-Domestic violence charges are issued if a violent felony offense is committed toward someone by a person with whom they share any of the following relationships:
+An individual is charged with domestic violence if a violent felony offense or misdemeanor offense is committed toward someone with whom they share any of the following relationships:

 - Current spouse